kris-geyer/pegLog/README.md

 7. Select "Don't Optimise", and press "Done".

 # bugs/known issues
-Android OS 8.1 interferes with data collection.
-These issues affect many applications that rely on background operations and may be the result of a bug within this version of Android OS, which could be patched shortly.
+Android SDK version 8.1 interferes with data collection.
+These issues affect many applications that rely on background operations and may be the result of a bug within this version of Android, which could be patched shortly.

-This does not affect the majoirty of devices running Android OS versions 8.0.0 and 9.0.0.
+This does not affect the majoirty of devices running Android SDK versions 8.0.0 and 9.0.0.

 Users should upgrade to Android 9.0.0 if possible.